Open Tuesday – Saturday from 10:00am - 4:00pm

 This room served as Marion’s entertaining space, and was the most lavishly decorated room in the house.
 The portrait over the mantel is a copy of a colorized photograph of the Cobb family.
 Tom’s arm is around Lucy, his favorite daughter.
 Daughters Callie and Sallie are on the left and right, respectively.
 Marion sits between her daughters in mourning clothes, either for Tom’s father John Addison Cobb or for her sister, Lucy Lumpkin.
 Tom and Marion had three other children, two sons who died in infancy, and a daughter, Marion “Birdie” Cobb, who was born after the family portrait was taken.
 Many of the furnishings in the room belonged to Tom’s brother Howell, including the Meeks table in the center of the room and the “Isaac and Rebekah at the well” sculpture.
 The floorboards in this room, and the other octagonal rooms, are original.
 You may also notice a section of the original plasterwork to the right of the mantel.
 The triangular closet between the parlor and Marion’s sitting room would have been a place for her to store china and other necessities for entertaining.

 The sitting room was Marion’s private room for relaxing or informal entertaining.
 Often, women used sitting rooms for embroidery, letter writing, reading, music, and such.
-The clock over the mantel is a Franklin College clock (Franklin College was the original name for the University of Georgia, and the depiction here is that of North Campus).
+The clock over the mantel is one of the few southern-made clocks (most were made in Connecticut).
 The rosewood piano was Howell Cobb’s, purchased for the Old Governor’s Mansion in Milledgeville.
 The portrait in the room is that of Birdie in her teenage years.

 This sitting room was where Tom informally entertained male guests.
 Over the mantel, you will see a portrait of Lucy Cobb.
 This portrait is full of Victorian symbolism: the black bow on Lucy’s left shoulder, the black dog, and the closed shutters (minus one window) on the house all point to the fact that this is a mourning portrait completed after Lucy’s death of scarlet fever in 1857 at the age of 13.
 A black dog was said to lead the departed into the afterlife, and the white marking on its chest was known as the “kiss of God.”
 The open window allowed the spirit to escape and not get trapped in the house.
 Lucy is reading The Flower of the Family which must have been important for Tom, as the title is painted on the back of the book.
 She has a basket of books next to her to show that she hoped to become a teacher.
 You will also notice that the house in the background has the green shutters and pink hue, as corroborated by the paint chip analysis, proving that the house was originally painted pink.
 To the right of the portrait is a drawing of Tom Cobb reading a younger Lucy.
 The other portrait in the room is that of Thomas Reade Rootes, Tom’s grandfather and namesake.